Academic Integrity and Classroom Conduct

 Minimal plagiarism.
 When instances of minimal plagiarism are detected, the instructor can use these situations as an educational opportunity to discuss with the student the nature of plagiarism and the values of a scholarly, Christian community.
 At the professor’s discretion, assignments may be rewritten and resubmitted, with or without a grade penalty.
 Repeated instances of minimal plagiarism may, at the professor’s discretion, be treated as substantial plagiarism.

 Substantial plagiarism.
-For a first offense, the student typically receives a failing grade on the assignment that has been plagiarized, and a Report of Academic Dishonesty is submitted to the Associate Provost/Dean of the College.
-For a second offense, the student typically receives a failing grade in the course, and a Report of Academic Dishonesty is submitted to the Associate Provost/Dean of the College.
+For a first offense, the student typically receives a failing grade on the assignment that has been plagiarized, and a Report of Academic Dishonesty is submitted electronically to the relevant school/college dean.
+For a second offense, the student typically receives a failing grade in the course, and a Report of Academic Dishonesty is submitted electronically to the relevant school/college dean.
 For a third offense, the student typically is recommended for expulsion from the University.
 The final appeal in all student academic matters is to the Provost, who serves as the chief academic officer of the University.

 Complete plagiarism.
-For a first offense, the student typically receives a failing grade in the course, and a Report of Academic Dishonesty is submitted to the Associate Provost/Dean of the College.
+For a first offense, the student typically receives a failing grade in the course, and a Report of Academic Dishonesty is submitted electronically to the relevant school/college dean.
 For a second offense, the student typically is recommended for expulsion from the University.
 The final appeal in all student academic matters is to the Provost, who serves as the chief academic officer of the University.

 Cheating is obtaining or helping another to obtain credit for work accomplished by deceptive means.
 Cheating includes, but is not limited to: